WilAtMSFT/TestRepo1/README.md

 ## Battleship basic webapp tutorial: Learning the basics of javascript and express framework.

 I wanted to learn some basic javascript and build a webapp.
 I thought a Battleship like game would be straight forward.
-I am a backend developer mainly working in C# and SQL, so my gaol was to not use either of those.
+I am a backend developer mainly working in C# and SQL, so my goal was to not use either of those.
 After asking around, using the [express][6] framework on node.js seemed the best approach so from there i just started digging.
 I started by following the tutorial at [closebrace][1] but I skipped all the mongoDb stuff as I just wanted a quick intro to the framework and getting started.
 After that it was a bit of web searching and experimenting.

 The following are the steps I used to create my Battleship app with corresponding commits.
 This repo alone will not be enough as it does not contain the node_modules and you need to install node/npm, but it does have the files so you can just copy them over after doing the initial express setup.